Dr William J Kinsella

-Dr. Kinsella's research and teaching address the overlapping areas of organizational communication, environmental communication, rhetoric of science and technology, and rhetoric of public policy.
+Dr. Kinsella's research and teaching address the overlapping areas of organizational communication, environmental and energy communication, rhetoric of science and technology, and rhetoric of public policy.
 He views these areas through an interpretive perspective based in critical theory, phenomenology, rhetoric, and discourse studies.
 He earned a bachelor's degree in physics (Manhattan College), pursued graduate studies in astronomy and physics (New Mexico State University) and worked as a science educator before completing his master's and doctoral degrees in Communication at Rutgers University.
 He taught at Ocean County College (NJ), Richard Stockton State College (NJ), and Lewis & Clark College (OR) before joining the Communication faculty at NC State in 2004.
-He serves as Director of the University's interdisciplinary program in Science, Technology & Society and as a faculty member in the interdisciplinary programs in Communication, Rhetoric & Digital Media and Environmental Sciences.
-During the Spring 2010 semester he was U.S. Fulbright Scholar at the Institute for Nuclear Energy and Energy Systems, University of Stuttgart, Germany.
+He serves as a faculty member in the interdisciplinary programs in Communication, Rhetoric & Digital Media, Environmental Sciences, and Science, Technology & Society (STS), and directed the STS program from 2009-2014.
+During 2010 he was a U.S. Fulbright Scholar at the Institute for Nuclear Energy and Energy Systems, University of Stuttgart, Germany.
 His work on nuclear energy communication has encompassed the areas of nuclear fusion, environmental cleanup across the US nuclear weapons complex, and commercial nuclear energy in US and global contexts.

-Dr. Kinsella's work has received two Article of the Year awards from the National Communication Association's Organizational Communication Division (2000, 2005), two Christine L. Oravec research awards from the Association's Environmental Communication Division (2006, 2008), and the Association’s Gerald R. Miller Outstanding Dissertation Award (1998).
-He serves on the editorial boards of the Atlantic Journal of Communication, the KB Journal, and Environmental Communication: A Journal of Nature and Culture, and co-directed the Seventh Biennial Conference on Communication and the Environment and the Second Annual Research Symposium on Communication, Rhetoric, and Digital Media.
-He served as President of the National Communication Association’s Environmental Communication Division during 2009-2010.
+Dr. Kinsella's work has received two Article of the Year awards from the National Communication Association's Organizational Communication Division (2000, 2005), three Christine L. Oravec research awards from the Association's Environmental Communication Division (2006, 2008, 2015), the Association’s Gerald R. Miller Outstanding Dissertation Award (1998), and a Best Research Article Award from the Canadian Association for Studies in Discourse and Writing (2013).
+He serves on the editorial boards of the Atlantic Journal of Communication, Environmental Communication, the KB Journal (Kenneth Burke Journal), and Science Communication.
+He co-directed the Seventh Biennial Conference on Communication and the Environment (2003) and the Second Annual Research Symposium on Communication, Rhetoric, and Digital Media (2011), and served as President of the National Communication Association’s Environmental Communication Division during 2009-2010.

 - Public discourses on issues with scientific/technical dimensions, especially in energy and environmental contexts